Fall/Winter Fashion

 Finally, don’t forget to update your accessories for the season.
 In the summertime, like to keep my accessories minimal because it’s so hot, but as the temperatures cool down, I start to bring out my scarves and heavier jewelry.

 We aren’t seeing scarves as a fashion accessory trending so much this season, but it’s always appropriate to break out your knit scarves to add to your outerwear when it gets cold outside.
-Jewelry trends right now are layered looks and link styles, and gold seems to be the primary metal, although I like to have a mix of gold and silver in my wardrobe.

 Stay In Touch!